rs-de/www/src/blogposts/gut-feeling-estimates.md

 **This will lead us to to get (good!) estimates very fast.**

-Especially for longer ranges (starting with "week") it is important to ask again, at least one time e.g. arround 50% of the original estimated time has been past.
+Especially for longer ranges (starting with "week") it is important to ask again, at least one time e.g. around 50% of the original estimated time has been past.
 This allows us to use the developer's experience, which typically grows as we work on the project.
 It is good to plan such a estimate-refinement from the beginning on, together with the developer.